buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RailTypeBlade.md

+# Pset_RailTypeBlade

 Properties common to IfcRail types and occurrences with PredefinedType set to BLADE.
 <!-- end of short definition -->